St Austell railway station: Description

-The main building is on the south side of the line, nearest the town centre and facing the bus station.
-It was built in 2001 to a design by Lacie Hickie Caley and contains a booking office and shop.
+The station is situated on the hillside just above the town.
+The main building is on the south side of the line and was built in 2001 to a design by Lacie Hickie Caley and contains a booking office and shop.
 The wooden building on this platform dates from Great Western Railway days.
 The station car park is situated behind this platform.
-An accessible footbridge links the two platforms.
+An accessible footbridge with lifts links the two platforms.

 At the east end of the platform is a road bridge carrying Carlyon Road over the line and beyond this is a small cutting which is spanned by a footbridge.
 The original bridge survived for almost 150 years; it was extended when the extra line was laid in 1931 to the new goods yard, but both sections have now been replaced by Network Rail's prototype modular fibre reinforced polymer footbridge.